-The MoSCoW method is a prioritization technique that allows you to reach the common ground with all the stakeholders and make sure to deliver the most important requirements first.
-The system differentiates between these five levels of priority:
+The MoSCoW method is a prioritization technique that allows you to reach common ground with all stakeholders and make sure to deliver the most important requirements first.
+The system differentiates between these four levels of priority:

 Mo (Must Have): The most vital product requirements that you (or your users) can’t live without.

-S (Should Have): These requirements are important but not absolutely essential for your next release.
+S (Should Have): These requirements are important but not essential for your next release.

 Co (Could Have): These requirements are nice to have, but not as important as Should Have items.